2020PB/police-brutality/reports/New York.md

 After protestors had gathered around a squad car near Bedford and Tilden Avenues in Brooklyn, police are seen shoving protestors and striking them with batons - knocking one protestor to the ground - in an effort to clear the area around the car.

-tags: baton, strike, shove, protestor
+tags: baton, strike, shove, protester

 id: ny-newyorkcity-93